 I’m so excited about today’s post in the New Year, New Thing series!
 Liana George is a professional organizer and she is going to help us re-set our thinking about getting the clutter out of our hearts and lives.
-Check the bottom of the post for an AMAZING giveaway from Liana!

 I talk with many people who want to make getting organized one of their New Year’s resolutions.
 When I hear the goals and plans people make to bring more order to their homes and lives, my heart jumps for joy!
 I believe that we are called to live lives of order, but I know from experience that reaching that goal is not always an easy one.